Sam-foster/Project/readme.md

 ### Code

 The Code Institute materials with the support of tutorial materials on w3schools, MDN Web Docs and bootstrap were used to create this site.
-All code seen in use there has been heavily modified to suit the needs of this site, except for the specific cases referenced below.
+All code seen has been heavily modified to suit the needs of this site, except for the specific cases referenced below.

 Reference materials from w3schools and css-tricks were used to implement flexbox.